 For example, if the contact relates to a regulated area, then it may be compulsory to state a specific phrase.
 If this is the case, then that should be a specific measure or contribute to a particular compliance measure.

-Struggle to get the right balance within your existing quality assurance framework & scorecard?
-Check out another one of our blogs.
+Top tip: Struggle to get the right balance within existing quality assurance framework and scorecard?
+Check out our blog all about building a great scorecard.

 The scoring is the most contentious area of scorecards as they can be both objective and subjective.

 Where there are specific compliance matters, then the outcome is simple; yes or no. However, when the issue is more subjective, i.e. about building rapport, then you could use a range of different scoring templates and outcomes such as a three, four or ten point scale.

 |Where a measure can be partially met in addition to Yes/No

 |A range of scores enable a more subjective measure to be applied e.g. 7 = met the requirement but could improve.

 The call closure after a conversation with a disgruntled customer who is closing their account.
 Asking them if there is anything else that you can help them with may not be appropriate, and therefore this element should be removed from the call scoring for this interaction, or have the option to score the question as N/A (Non-applicable).